pascalvanderheiden/azd-ais-async/README.md

 Deploy an Asynchronous Pattern to the [azd-ais-lza with](https://github.com/pascalvanderheiden/azd-ais-lza) Azure Developer CLI to demonstrate an automated deployment of an Integration Pattern to an Azure Integration Services Landingzone.
 The integration landingzone includes best practices for security, network isolation, monitoring, and more.

-Based on the choices made during the Landingzone deployment (like deploying Azure Frontdoor, Application Service Environment v3, Azure Service Bus), the Asynchronous Pattern will be deployed to the Landingzone.
+Based on the choices made during the Landingzone deployment (like deploying Azure Frontdoor, Application Service Environment v3, Azure Service Bus), the Asynchronous Pattern will be deployed in its own resource group, but will be leveraging resources in the Landingzone via the vnet (and Private Endpoints).
 The Asynchronous Pattern includes an Azure Logic App with multiple workflows, Azure Service Bus Queues, CosmosDB as an ODS, and APIs in Azure API Management.

 ## Key features